19hours/sg-statutes/Acts/Civil Aviation Authority of Singapore Act.md

 “regulations” and “rules” mean regulations and rules made under this Act;

 “repealed Act” means the Civil Aviation Authority of Singapore Act (Cap.
-41) repealed by this Act;
+41, 1985 Ed.) repealed by this Act;

 “securities”, in relation to a company, includes shares, debentures, bonds and other securities of the company, whether or not constituting a charge on the assets of the company;